vikashkmehta/Portfolio/README.md

 Portfolio Website

 ## Description
 Welcome to my portfolio website!
-My name is Vikash Kumar Mehta, and I am a BTech CSE student currently in my 3rd year.
+My name is Vikash Kumar Mehta, and I am a BTech CSE student currently in my final year.
 This website showcases my journey, projects, and skills as I work towards becoming an excellent software engineer.

 ## Features